 Hob hacks

-When you’re cooking on the stovetop, make sure to match the ring to the pan you’re using and the dish you’re cooking.
+When cooking on the stovetop, match the ring to the pan you’re using.
 Oversized rings lose heat around the sides of pans, and using too large a pot will mean you’re using more heat than necessary.
-Putting a lid on boiling vegetables and sauces will also save energy as they’ll heat up quicker and stay warm longer.
+Putting a lid on boiling vegetables and sauces also saves energy as they’ll heat up quicker and stay warm longer.

 Â